 Penny also worked on books on gardening and natural history, and the latter especially started to fascinate her more and more.
 In 2009 she enrolled on the Distance Learning Course with the Society of Botanical Artists, which greatly developed her observational and painting skills, and in 2011 she graduated with a distinction and won the Award for Excellence.

 Since then she has exhibited annually with the SBA at Westminster Hall, London and at Palmengarten in Frankfurt.
 She was accepted as a Full Member of the society in March 2013.
 She belongs to and exhibits widely with the South West Society of Botanical Artists and she regularly opens her studio for Dorset Art Weeks.
 In 2014 her painting ‘Grape Hyacinth’ was on loan to the Museo Centro de Gaias in Santiago de Compostela for the Auga Doce Exhibition.

 Over the years she has worked for a wide range of publishers, including DK, Liberty’s, Reader’s Digest, Lorenz Books, Guild of Master Craftsmen, David and Charles, and Search Press.
 Her work has, to date, appeared in close to 100 books.

 Penny works in watercolour, graphite pencil and most recently in multimedia collage where she enjoys cutting and layering plain papers in a complex and subtle way to achieve an effect that is reminiscent of 1930s silk screen prints.
-She is currently writing and illustrating ‘Botanical Drawing’, a book in the Drawing Masterclass series with Search Press, which will be published in autumn 2017.
+Her book ‘Botanical Drawing – A Step-by-Step Guide to Drawing Flowers, Vegetables, Fruit and Other Plant Life’, was published by Search Press in January 2018.

 She looks forward to continuing her parallel careers in botanical painting and illustration, and is happy to take commissions.